 Our aim is for every child to be in school each and every day.
-This is because absence and lateness mean lost learning time which can have a terrible effect on your child's chances of success in adulthood.
+This is because absence and lateness mean lost learning time which has a terrible effect on your child's chances of success in education and adulthood.

 How do I report a child's absence from school?